 Install on Red Hat based systems using yum command.

-# yum install httpd # yum install php php-mysql # service httpd start
+# yum install httpd php php-mysql [RHEL/CentOS 7] # yum install httpd php php-mysqlnd [RHEL/CentOS 8] # service httpd start

 Install on Debian based systems using apt-get command.

-# apt-get install apache2 # apt-get install php5 libapache2-mod-auth-mysql php5-mysql # service apache2 start
+# apt-get install apache2 # apt-get install php libapache2-mod-auth-mysql php-mysql # service apache2 start

 Unzip the phpMyBackupPro zip file under /usr/share/ directory.